Are You Sending the Wrong People to Leadership Training?

-The business community is uncomfortable with change because we can’t anticipate the outcome, but staying put can be even riskier than changing just ask any of the now defunct iconic companies.
-A business resistant to change risks being left behind.
+The business community is uncomfortable with change because we can’t anticipate the outcome.
+Still, staying put can be even riskier than changing just ask any of the now-defunct iconic companies because a business that is resistant to change risks losing everything.

 It’s human nature to resist uncertainty because our brain prefers a predictable negative outcome over an uncertain one.
 Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction for the company.
 Managers counting down the months to retirement convince themselves the status quo is preferable to the risk of striking out in a new direction.

-Many senior managers and business owners have a fear of technology, also known as technophobia.
-The fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT) just to name a few, is surprisingly common with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
+Many senior managers and business owners have a fear of technology, also known as technophobia*.
+This fear is surprisingly common, with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
 In today’s rapidly changing world, it can be easy to feel out of touch.

 Ivory Tower Effect